-Chromatrap®'s unique patented technology provides a quicker, easier and more sensitive way of performing.
-In this revolutionary system, filter discs of an inert porous plastic, Vyon®, replace magnetic or agarose beads.
+Chromatrap®'s unique patented technology provides a quicker, easier and more efficient way of performing ChIP with unparalleled sensitivity.
+In this revolutionary system filter discs of an inert porous plastic, Vyon®, replace magnetic or agarose beads.
 Protein A or Protein G has been attached in the correct orientation throughout the filter to maximise the capture efficiency of the target chromatin/antibody complex.
+Chromatrap® UniqSeq couples this technology with superior NGS library preparation enzymes and reagents to deliver a precise ChIP-seq protocol from small cell numbers and low chromatin concentrations.

-Figure 2: Chromatrap® ChIP technology
+Figure 3: Chromatrap® ChIP technology